 In my first 4 years with Philips Research, my work focused on the Lifestyle domain and was around the topic of measuring emotions and stress using physiological measurements (e.g., skin conductance, electrocardiogram, respiration measurements).
 Key elements in this work are automated feature extraction and interpretation of physiological signals, including classification of interpreted signals, as well as modeling of emotions.
 Part of this work has been done within the European project named REFLECT, in which I contributed to a demonstrator system, built into a Ferrari sports car.

 In 2011 I moved to the Medical domain and started working on the topic of Clinical Decision Support (CDS), focusing at Readmission Management and Discharge Planning in particular for Heart Failure (HF) patients and multi-morbid, chronic patients in general.
 Later, my clinical domain focus moved to COPD and Parkinson's disease.
 This work comprises the development of intelligent algorithms and models to quantify and predict patients' risks of various adverse outcomes.
 My most recent research interest are in explorative data analysis of population health data.
 This encompasses the application of unsupervised machine learning and natural language processing and natural language generation techniques to obtain actionable insights from patient population data to support clinicians in making better decisions.

-My expertise is in the area of Pattern Recognition/Classification, Machine Learning, Clustering, Data Mining; in particular white-box methods (e.g., prototype based classifying), Signal Processing, Signal Interpretation, Feature Extraction, Mathematical Modeling, Algorithm Development, Clinical Decision Support, Clinical Research, Affective Computing, Physiological Measurements.
+My expertise as senior data scientist is in the area of Pattern Recognition/Classification, Machine Learning, Clustering, Data Mining; in particular white-box methods (e.g., prototype based classifying), Signal Processing, Signal Interpretation, Feature Extraction, Mathematical Modeling, Algorithm Development, Clinical Decision Support, Clinical Research, Affective Computing, Physiological Measurements.
 My skillset is broad and spans from data collection via interpretation all the way building functional prototypes and deploying demonstrators.